Rajasthan: Explore Enchanting Rajasthan with Excursion2India Tour Packages

 Attend cultural show in the evening organized at various camps.
 Have your dinner there.
 Return to your hotel.
 Overnight in Jaisalmer.

-Day 9: Jaisalmer: After breakfast embark on a full day sightseeing tour of Jaisalmer.
-Start the day with a visit to Jaisalmer Fort, locally known by the name ‘Sonar Quila’.
+After breakfast visit Jaisalmer Fort, locally known by the name ‘Sonar Quila’.
 Located on Trikuta Hill; Jaisalmer Fort, a UNESCO World Heritage listed monument, was built by Rawal Jaisal in 1156.
 There is a museum and Jainese temples in the Fort.
 Have a comprehensive tour of the Fort.

 Afterwards, go on to visit Patwon Ki Haveli, the most important among the havelis in Jaisalmer.
 It is actually a cluster of five small havelis.
 The first among these havelis was commissioned and constructed in the year 1805 by Guman Chand Patwa and is the biggest and the most ostentatious.
 A number of paintings and mirror works can be seen on the walls of these havelis.

 Visit Vyas Chhatri, the cenotaphs, located at the edge of the town.
-There are other havelis and small palaces to explore.
-Go onto visit Gadsisar Sagar Lake close to sunset and enjoy boating in the lake.
+Go on to visit Gadsisar Sagar Lake.
+Have lunch and leave for Jodhpur.
+This is a five hour drive.